-- 1. Where monitors include both E and H-field sensors, the frequency range quotes relates to the E-field generally the H-field sensor frequency range is narrower. - 2.
-With the exception of the Narda 8845, all frequencies for cellular bands are covered by all of the above monitors; also for broadcast VHF/FM, DAB and TV, Airwave and Smart metering.
-Where other services are included on a site, and a limitation is given above, an assessment must be carried out to ensure that the monitor is appropriate.
-Evidence that this assessment has been carried out must be documented in the risk assessment and method statement for the work, including details of the frequencies for the site and the person who has carried out the assessment.
+- 1. With the exception of the Narda 8845, all frequencies for cellular bands, Airwave, Smart metering and TV are covered by all of the above monitors. - 2.
+For broadcast VHF FM or DAB please ensure that FieldSENSE monitors are not the only type available on site as the sensors in these monitors are likely to alarm due to re-radiation picking up false alarms.
+A secondary monitor is mandatory at these sites as described above. - 3.
+Where other services are included on a site, and a limitation is given in the table above, an assessment must be carried out to ensure that the monitor is appropriate.
+Evidence that this assessment has been carried out must be documented in the RAMS for the work, including details of the frequencies for the site and the person who has carried out the assessment. - 4.
+Where monitors include both E and H-field sensors, the frequency range quotes relates to the E-field generally the H-field sensor frequency range is narrower.